 - Photos & Graphics - should be converted to either CMYK, grayscale or bitmap color modes.
 TIFF files work the best and the minimal resolution should be 300 dpi for quality printing.
 All images should be in a separate folder on the disk that accompanies your project

 Proofing (or Print Proof)

-Quinn Graphics can not put enough emphasis on proofing and encourage all our customers to review proofs for all aspects of printing.
+Quinn Graphics can not put enough emphasis on the importance of proofing.
+We encourage all our customers to review proofs for all aspects of printing.

 - You do know what your document looks like on your computer monitor or printed from your printer, but a multitude of issues can arise once we open your file or even put your hardcopy original on our copier glass.

-- What should I be looking at when I review a proof?
+- What should I be looking for when I review a proof?